 Set the CSS class of any Module to the exact Area ID, such as sample-area, to create a click-trigger.
 The CSS class trigger is a great solution to trigger an Area from the main menu: When the Popup is present on the current page, it will open; when the Popup is not present, the menu item behaves like a normal menu item.

-Add the CSS class on-hover to any trigger element (such as a Module, a link, etc.) to create a hover-trigger, which displays the Popup on mouse contact.
+Add the CSS class on-hover to any trigger element (such as a Module, a link, etc.) to change a click-trigger into a hover-trigger, which displays the Popup on mouse contact.
 For example:

 When editing an on-page Popup (i.e., with the “free plugin”), you can use the flag Enable Exit Intent to make that Popup show up when an Exit Intent is detected.